Raid on Elizabethtown: Raid

 On February 6, Major Benjamin Forsyth of the United States Rifle Regiment, left Ogdensburg at 22:00 hours at the head of about 200 regulars and militia.
 He moved his troops to Morristown, New York by sleigh, 12 mi up the river and across from Elizabethtown.
 Under the cover of darkness, Forsyth and his men crossed over to Elizabethtown on the ice at 01:00 hours on February 7, and took the town by surprise.
 He left a small cannon on the ice to cover his retreat if necessary.

 As Forsyth moved through Elizabethtown, he set pickets to guard streets and moved to occupy the courthouse square.
 One American sentry was wounded and one British, but Forsyth met minimal resistance and captured 52 members of the garrison.
 One, a doctor, was paroled immediately.
 After capturing the courthouse, Forsyth freed the American prisoners from the jail and took stores, muskets and rifles.
 Forsyth set fire to the barracks and then began a 28 mi march, returning to Ogdensburg without further action.

 Aftermath

 Following his second successful raid, Forsyth was promoted to brevet lieutenant colonel.
 His performance convinced the British commanders that Ogdensburg had to be neutralized.
 Later that month on February 22, a British force led by Lieutenant Colonel George MacDonnell attacked Ogdensburg, driving Forsyth and the American garrison from the town.
 Forsyth's superior refused to retake the town, forcing Forsyth to relocate back to Sackets Harbor.
 Forsyth was later transferred to a different combat area altogether in a political move to appease the local population.
-The British assault on Ogdesnburg would mark the end of significant land battles in the region, though gunboats operating from Sackets Harbor attacking convoys would later force the British to station naval forces in the area with their own gunboats.
+The British assault on Ogdensburg would mark the end of significant land battles in the region, though gunboats operating from Sackets Harbor attacking convoys would later force the British to station naval forces in the area with their own gunboats.